gerardnico/dokuwiki-plugin-minimap/README.md

 ### Cache
 As this plugin has a lot of chance to be used in a [sidebar](https://www.dokuwiki.org/faq:sidebar), you may want to add a `~~NOCACHE~~` [macro](https://www.dokuwiki.org/wiki:syntax#control_macros)

+## Support

+### No Home Page Found

+When the plugin can't find a start page, it will show in the head of the component `No Home Page Found`

+The start page of a namespace is:

+  * the last name of your namespace
+  * or the value of the [startpage configuration](https://www.dokuwiki.org/config:startpage) (by default `start`)

+For instance, for the namespace `wiki`, a start page would be:

+  * `wiki:wiki`
+  * or `wiki:start`

 ## Releases History

+  * 2020-05-22
+    * The li were not enclosed in a ul - accessibility problem
   * 2018-04-28
      * The plugin is now Bootstrap 4 compatible.
 The icons were suppressed.
   * 2017-4-29: